morningsend/classify-history-frontend/README.md

 *29/01/2016*
 The front-end and back-end repositories will be merged into one.
 Any existing back-end code written in Python will be ported over to Node.js.
 We are aiming to develop a tiny interface around the database, which will most likely to be Mongodb or MySQL.
 Just don't want to handcraft all the SQL queries.

+*04/03/2016*
+Added a progress folder.
+A markdown to keep track of current development progress.
+Take any feature not yet implemented from the list and get started working on them.
+If you finished a feature, edit the file and put your name in the table.
+Also don't forget to mark it as completed.
+Also please add new requirements to the list.